Last modified: 15 November, 2023

 This degree offers a complementary training in domestic and international arbitration law to students and practitioners already oriented in business law, who wish to further specialize and acquire technical skills in arbitration.
 The online training will use documents and films, some in French and other in English.
 Teaching by professors and practitioners from the arbitration world will be either in French or in English.

 The first official e-learning course to explain the inside workings of international arbitration and the 2017 ICC Rules of Arbitration.

 The Erasmus School of Law (Rotterdam) started in September 2013 a new prestigious programme: the Post-Graduate LL.M.
 Arbitration & Business Law.
 The programme, entirely taught in English, especially aims at recently graduated lawyers and junior practitioners in law who wish to expand their practical and theoretical skills necessary to deal with business problems and alternative dispute resolution mechanisms, in particular arbitration.
 For young lawyers who are about to become associates or who have been associates for a while at their respective firms, this programme provides a perfect way to spend a gap year.

 The Universities of Lucerne and Neuchâtel as well as the Swiss Arbitration Academy are jointly offering a post-graduate program in arbitration.
-Starting for the first time in October 2013, the CAS Arbitration program is a unique combination of an academic education and practical hands-on training with renowned international practitioners.
+The CAS Arbitration program is a unique combination of an academic education and practical hands-on training with renowned international practitioners.